-Before we get involved, we will talk to the family about any local services they have already accessed and refer the family to other sources of possible assistance in their communities.
-This could include, for example, a school, mental health provider, substance abuse treatment program, or local coordinated services team.
+Before we get involved, we'll talk to the family about any local services they have already accessed and refer the family to other possible sources of assistance in their communities.
+This could include a mental health provider, substance abuse treatment program or local coordinated services team.

 If we are able to get involved, the social worker may use the Youth Assessment and Screening Instrument (YASI™) or other assessment tool to: